Reviews You Can Rely On

 Cables are short for taller users

 Hate the uneven feeling of working out with giant rubber bands, aka resistance bands?
-If so, then the OYO Personal Gym may be what you're looking for.
+If so, take a look at the OYO Personal Gym.
 Made using the same technology popularized by Bowflex, the OYO is smooth and consistent due to a crisscrossing cable and pulley systems.
-These cables are also more durable than any latex band, and because they are never under massive tension, they can be counted on not to snap back at your face during a workout.
+These cables are also more durable than any latex band, and since they're never under massive tension, you're not in danger of having one snap back at your face during a workout.
 This futuristic-looking unit is also impressively compact and portable, requiring far less setup and component changing during use than just about any other model we tested.
-The icing on the (low carb) cake?
+The icing on the (low-carb) cake?
 We found OYO's website filled with tons of extra information, exercise videos, and multi-week plans available for free.

 After the learning curve of figuring out how to use this unique piece of gear, we found it relatively straightforward to use.
-The only complaint we have about this unusual portable gym is that the cables are rather short, limiting its range of motion even among our smaller testers.
+Our only complaint about this unusual portable gym is that the cables are rather short, limiting its range of motion even among our smaller testers.
 Compact resistance packs snap on and off for quick changing between motions yet offer very little range and no way to extend it.
 In fact, the unit tops out at just 25 pounds of resistance, making this model better for users who prefer more reps at a lower weight.
 One tester mused that her senior citizen-aged relatives would love the OYO, while another suggested it as a great option to take to the office and do small workouts during short breaks.
+But if 25 pounds is far too light, look for a model that tops out at a higher resistance weight like the Gymwell Portable Home Gym.

 This may look like a bionic arm, but don't be fooled.
 The OYO system is fantastic for taking your maintenance workouts on the road.